CNN controversies: Reza Aslan

 After the 2017 London Bridge attack, CNN host Reza Aslan took to Twitter to call then-President Donald Trump "a piece of shit" and a "man baby" for his response to the attack.
 In response to his remarks, CNN announced on June 9 that they had severed ties with Aslan and said they would not move forward with season two of the Believer series.
 Aslan said of the cancellation, "I am not a journalist.
 I am a social commentator and scholar.
 And so, I agree with CNN that it is best that we part ways."

+Rick Santorum

+In 2021, the network "parted ways" with Rick Santorum for remarks he made about Native Americans.

 Other

 Semiautomatic weapons

 CNN apologized for a May 15, 2003 story in which CNN's John Zarella and Broward County, Florida Sheriff Ken Jenne demonstrated the rapid firing of fully automatic firearms while covering the Federal Assault Weapons Ban, due to expire the following year.
 The Assault Weapons Ban was concerned solely with semiautomatic firearms, not fully automatic ones, which had already been restricted by the National Firearms Act of 1934, and the subsequent 1986 Firearm Owners Protection Act.